Why is video marketing so powerful? [VIDEO]

 Video for marketing

 Video marketing is one of the most powerful modern tools, and one you should absolutely be using as part of your marketing.
-Since videos are the most engaging form of content, you’re missing out if you aren’t using it for your business.
+Since videos are the most engaging form of content, you’re missing out if you aren’t using it for your business – whether you’re explaining your services or using a drone for real estate promotion.
 While it can take some investment in equipment and a little bit of practice to find your video style, it’s worth it in the long run.
 Combined with a content strategy to get your video out to the right people, you’re sure to find new or better leads for your company.